-Beginning in fall 2021, Oregon State University will participate in the Western Regional Graduate Program.
-The WRGP is an agreement between participating public universities in 16 western states and territories providing admitted students from these states and territories the opportunity to attend a graduate program at 150% of resident tuition instead of the full nonresident fees.
-You may be eligible to save around $5,000 a year in tuition.
+Oregon State University participates in the Western Regional Graduate Program (WRGP), an agreement between participating public universities in 17 western states and territories providing admitted students from these states and territories the opportunity to attend a graduate program at 150% of resident tuition instead of the full nonresident fees.
+You may be eligible to save around $7,000 a year in tuition.

 Participating states and territories